 Lottodealer.com has three syndicates available.
 Euro Combi includes 155 tickets per week of EuroMillions and EuroJackpot.
 US Combi includes 82 tickets of Powerball & Mega Millions.
 The VIP World syndicate includes a total of 512 tickets combining Euro Combi, US Combi and adds 85 SuperEnalotto tickets and 10 Lotto 6 aus 49 (not to be confused with Canada’s 6/49).

 Winning at Lotto Dealer

-Each of the different lotteries players can bet on have their own prize tier but there are general rules that seem to apply.
+Each of the different lotteries players can bet on having their own prize tier but there are general rules that seem to apply.
 The lowest winning tier usually is a fixed value in Euros or Dollars.
 For prize tiers from the second lowest to the fourth, the amount of the bet on the win doesn’t seem to be split, but a paid out at the full amount the lottery publishes – excluding US Powerball.
 The winnings on the top three tiers are a little different.

 And for Jackpots

 If one person wins with lottodealer.com and there is no winning ticket, the winner gets the jackpot amount announced.
 If there is one lottodealer.com jackpot winner and two actual lottery winners, then he/she gets 1/3 of the jackpot.
 If there are two Lottodealer.com winners and one actual jackpot winner, then the amount paid to each of the winners is 50% of the published jackpot.
 Does that sound confusing?
 It is a bit, but the bottom line is it looks like overall betting pays out better than actually winning playing the lottery.
 Again, this excludes US Powerball which has its own prize tiers buried in the Terms and Conditions.